Big-data-course-CRI/materials_big_data_cri_2019/README.md

 Liubov Tupikina: liubov.tupikina@cri-paris.org

-**Let us know more about you in this [form](https://forms.gle/qzUibhZVm7GEa5rP9)!**

-**Let us know about your github and topics you are interested: https://docs.google.com/spreadsheets/d/1dsMScv5jodScJQ8dXe66ZbOLGK3o8-cq8KlrHdB2Nr8/edit?usp=sharing.**

 This is the repository of the [CRI](https://cri-paris.org/) Digital Master "Big data" course for Fall 2019.

 # Course description on network theory